Introduction: The Dynamic Duo Shaping Northeast Africa and Arabia

 Impact on Human Settlement and Infrastructure

-• Landslides and ground rupture: Steep rift escarpments are prone to landslides during heavy rains or seismic events.
+• Landslides and ground rupture: Steep escarpments along rifts are vulnerable to landslides during heavy rainfall or seismic events, threatening communities and transportation networks.

 Resource Distribution